monk-io/docs/docs/publishing.md

 #### Group Variables

-If your template features groups it is a good practice to expose variables in the group so that users can tune the underlying runnables without having to touch them directly.
+If your Kit features groups it is a good practice to expose variables in the group so that users can tune the underlying runnables without having to touch them directly.

 Consider the following example: